Date(s) - 21/10/2019 - 23/10/2019

-Venue: Faculty of Veterinary Medicine, NMBU – Campus Adamstuen
+VENUE: Faculty of Veterinary Medicine, NMBU – Campus Adamstuen, Oslo.
+Seminarrommet, bygg 22.

-This course will review the microbiology, epidemiology and pathogenicity of the most common bacterial zoonotic pathogens in Norway.
+TYPE OF COURSE: This course will review the microbiology, epidemiology and pathogenicity of some of the most common bacterial zoonotic pathogens in Norway.
 In addition, the course will introduce the use of modern genetic methods in surveillance, outbreak investigations and research relevant to public health, food safety and veterinary medicine.
-The course is intended for PhD students in the field of biology, but Master students and Postdoctoral fellows are welcome as well.
+The course is intended for PhD students in the field of biology, but Master students and postdoctoral fellows are welcome as well.
 The maximum number of participants is 14.

-Preparatory work: All students are expected to be prepared for the course, bring and present an A2 (420mm x 594mm) poster describing their current research project and the reason for choosing this course.
-All course activity is mandatory (social activity is not).
+PREPARATORY WORK: All students are expected to bring and present an A2 (420mm x 594mm) poster describing their current research project and the reason for choosing this course.

-Ann-Katrin Llarena, DVM PhD, Associate Professor, Department of Food Safety and Infection Biology, Norwegian University of Life Sciences, Oslo
+Ann-Katrin Llarena, DVM PhD, Associate Professor, Department of Food Safety and Infection Biology, Norwegian University of Life Sciences (NMBU), Oslo

-Sabrina Rodriguez Campos, DVM FVH PhD, Associate Professor, Department of Food Safety and Infection Biology, Norwegian University of Life Sciences, Oslo
+Sabrina Rodriguez Campos, DVM FVH PhD, Associate Professor, Department of Food Safety and Infection Biology, Norwegian University of Life Sciences (NMBU) Oslo

 - One Health quiz